mkortekaas/pi-clock/README.md

 ## Run as a service

-I created a service so this starts up automatically on startup
+I created a service so this starts up automatically on startup (2 64x32 panels in one chain but mounted vertically)

-1. Create a file /lib/systemd/system/pi-clock.service with the following in it:
+1. Create a file `/lib/systemd/system/pi-clock.service` with the following in it:
 ```
    [Unit]
    Description=PI Clock Service